BigSoftVideo/DOTE/settings.md

 ##### Video

-- Option to automatically restart video playback when the end of the recording is reached.
+- Option to automatically restart media playback from the beginning when the end of the recording is reached.
 - The default [video format](video.md).
 - The default display projection for 360 videos.